 You rode it yesterday so you now know what it’s all about - and you can now watch the pros with a new sense of appreciation.
 Life as a pro cyclist is tough and nothing comes any tougher than racing from Paris to Roubaix.

 Our status as Official Tour Operator gives us privileged access to the VIP areas at the race start and at the race finish inside the famous velodrome.
 We’ll also witness the action on one of the cobble sectors - so get ready for drama and an action- packed afternoon.
 Crashes, spills, punctures, broken bikes, broken bones will all play a part in the outcome of this legendary race - and you’ll be there to witness it all - LIVE on the cobbles!

 Unfortunately, our trip must come to an end.
-Morning transfer to Lille Europe TGV Railway Station, arriving at approximately 8:00am.
+Our shuttle will take you to Lille Europe TGV Railway Station, arriving at approximately 8:00am.
 From here you can catch a high-speed train to Paris downtown or to CDG airport.